Francisco Barreto: Career in Portuguese India

-Governor in Goa
+Governor

-In 1548 Barreto arrived in Portuguese India.
-He took up the position of viceroy in Goa, headquarters of the colony, in June 1555, following the death of viceroy Pedro Mascarenhas.
+Barreto took up the position of viceroy in Goa, headquarters of the colony, in June 1555, following the death of viceroy Pedro Mascarenhas.
 On the occasion of his investiture, a play by Luís de Camões, Auto de Filodemo, was put on.
 Barreto later ordered Camões exiled to Macau (also a Portuguese colony) for his satirical Disparates da Índia, which criticized Portuguese life in India.

 During his tenure as governor, the intended Catholic Patriarch for Ethiopia arrived, accompanied by an embassy led by Fernando de Sousa de Castello Branco, on 15 March 1556.
 Because he had more accurate information on matters in that country, Barreto held back most of this party, although allowing Bishop André de Oviedo to continue with some companions.
 This small group, carried in four small ships, landed at Arqiqo in March 1557, shortly before the Ottoman Empire occupied that port.

 According to Robert Kerr in A General History and Collection of Voyages and Travels, Mascarenhas, in a bid to gain a Portuguese ally in the region, had supported a usurper against one Adel Khan, King of Visapur.
 Mascarenhas died shortly after sending soldiers to aid in the usurper's takeover, and Barreto continued Portuguese support of the usurper until his capture.
 In 1557, Barreto clashed with Khan's army at Ponda and was victorious.

 Barreto also involved in negotiations for a peaceful acquisition of Daman, but they failed.
 He was more successful in defeating the Rajah of Calicut and in preparing a huge fleet to be sent against the Aceh sultanate.
 His departure there was halted with the arrival of a new ruler.

 Return to Lisbon

-Barreto was succeeded by Constantino de Bragança in 1558, and he left Goa for Lisbon aboard the Águia on 20 January 1559.
+Succeeded by Constantino de Bragança in 1558, Barreto left Goa for Lisbon aboard the Águia on 20 January 1559.
 After a damaging storm, she was repaired in what is now Mozambique and set sail again on 17 November the same year.
 Soon after she sprang a leak, and returned to the African coast.

 Barreto returned to Goa on a different boat, almost dying of thirst on the trip.
 Once back he again set sail for Lisbon, this time on the São Gião.
-He reached the Portuguese capital in June 1561, 29 months after Barreto first left the city.
-He was very well received by Queen Catherine of Austria, the regent of Portugal in those days.
+Barreto reached the Portuguese capital in June 1561, 29 months after he first left Goa.
+He was very well received by Queen Catherine of Austria, the regent of Portugal.

 In 1564, King Philip II of Spain requested Portuguese naval aid in capturing Peñón de Vélez de la Gomera, an island off the coast of Morocco.
 Portugal supplied and Barreto commanded a fleet consisting of a galleon and eight caravels alongside Spaniard García de Toledo, and the combined navy took over the island's fort in two days.
 After this, Philip II sent a personal letter and a medallion with his portrait to Barreto.